JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

     * Advanced information on Role assignments
       * Role assignment scope (at scope / inheritance)
       * For Role Assignments on Groups the AAD Group members are fully resolved.
 With this capability AzGovViz can ultimately provide holistic insights on permissions granted
+      * For Role Assignments on Groups the AAD Group members count (transitive) will be reported
       * For identity-type == 'ServicePrincipal' the type (Application/ManagedIdentity) will be reported
       * For identity-type == 'User' the userType (Member/Guest) will be reported
       * Related Policy assignments (Policy assignment of a Policy definition that uses the DeployIfNotExists (DINE) effect)